-Ever-faithful God, you were well pleased with Abraham's obedience and you accepted the sacrifice of your Son, who gave himself up for the sake of us all.
-Train us by Christ's teaching and school us in his obedience, that as we walk his way of sacrifice we may come to share in your glory.
+In our hearts, O God, you have written a covenant of grace, sealed by the obedience of Jesus your Son.
+Raise us up with Christ, the grain fallen to earth that yields a harvest of everlasting life.
+Bring us to glorify your name by following faithfully where he has led.
 We ask this through Christ, our deliverance and hope, who lives and reigns with you in the unity of the Holy Spirit, holy and mighty God for ever and ever.
 Amen.